-Mens top 20 golfers – What balls are they hitting!
+Men's Top Golfers - What balls are they hitting!

-Dustin currently leads the world rankings and will be looking to add more majors to his collection this season.
-He's currently playing with the TP5x from Taylor made – Along with a number of other top 100 players.
-If you're looking for these then be warned, they come with a professional golfers price tag too so probably not the best ones if you lose a few when you're playing!
+Dustin is near the top of the world rankings and will be looking to add more majors to his collection next season.
+He's currently playing with the TP5x from TaylorMade - along with a number of other top 100 players.
+If you're looking for these then be warned, they aren't the lowest price options, so while they are very good balls, they probably are not the best balls to play if you lose a few when you're playing!
 (Hint - check out our best value golf ball reviews here)

-Taylor made allow their professional golfers to select their ball number and colours.
-Dustin is currently hitting ball no 1 in reference to him being number 1 in the world and because he "always wants to one putt”.
-He previously played with 32 and had the 1 changed to green after winning the Masters.
+TaylorMade allows their professional golfers to select their ball number and colors.
+Dustin is currently hitting a number 1 in reference to him being a former number 1 in the world and because he "always wants to one putt."

-No 3 – Jordan Speith - Titleist Pro V1x
+Multiple Major Winner Jordan Speith - Titleist Pro V1x

-Here's how Speith marks his Titleist when he's playing –
+Here's how Speith marks his Titleist when he's playing:

-No 4 – Justin Thomas - Titleist Pro V1x
+Justin Thomas - Titleist Pro V1x

 Same ball as Jordan Speith above, here he is hitting one at the open!

-No 5 – Justin Rose – Taylor Made TP5
+Justin Rose - TaylorMade TP5

-As mentioned above Taylor made allow their golfers to pick the number of the ball and the colour it’s printed as a custom option.
+As mentioned above TaylorMade allows their golfers to pick the number of the ball and the color as a custom option.
 Rose hits 99 as 9 is his wife's lucky number and he thought it would bring double the luck.
-He has also played with a gold 99 after winning golf in the London olympics but we can't confirm if it's still gold on it now or not – it is still 99.
+He has also played with a gold 99 after winning the gold medal in the London Olympics but we can't confirm if it's still gold.

-No 6 – Hideki Matsuyama - Srixon Z-Star XV
+Hideki Matsuyama - Srixon Z-Star XV